mayank3aj3769/Machine-Learning-Projects/README.md

   * Used IMDB movie reviews in pickle format
   * Preprocessed ,Tokenized and embedded the dataset
   * Generated positive and negative data pairs
-  * Implemented Word2Vec using tensorflow
+  * Implemented Word2Vec (skip-gram) using tensorflow